 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

-In order to perform their job successfully, people who work as Nuclear Medicine Technologists must consistently demonstrate qualities such as attention to detail, concern for others, and dependability.
+In order to perform their job successfully, people who work as Nuclear Medicine Technologists must consistently demonstrate qualities such as concern for others, attention to detail, and dependability.

 Below, you'll find a list of qualities typically required of Nuclear Medicine Technologists, ranked by importance: